 I think of consciousness, especially the synchronous, spontaneous moment-to-moment experience side of consciousness, as a consequence of ‘quantum weirdness’.
 Deep down quantum non-locality tunes the individual’s consciousness into all of it — cosmic consciousness I guess you’d say.
 Isn’t this why, as chapter 21 puts it, As a thing the way is Shadowy, indistinct.
 For an overview of this, Google: The Nonlocal, Entangled, Conscious Universe – Menas Kafatos

 So whose theory holds more Taoist water?
 The recent article in Science News, Living Physics, offered some support for my view.
 As one researcher put it, “Now, with growing evidence that quantum weirdness indeed exists in biological systems, scientists are looking for ways to tell how, or even if, nature exploits these effects to confer an advantage.”
 Also, Google: Growing evidence that quantum weirdness exists in biological systems.

 Still, there is no true way to prove either theory.
 Like Schrödinger’s cat, perhaps both theories exist in two states: alive and dead — true and false.
 From that standpoint, they are equal.
-Take your pick and your observation will determine their fate.
+Take your pick and your observation will determine the outcome.
 Of the two, I like mine better because it offers me a deeper sense of unity and communion with all things of which I’m conscious.
 In addition, quantum non-locality parallels chapter 1’s These two are the same, but diverge in name as they issue forth and chapter 56’s, This is known as mysterious sameness.

 The moral of this story: If you can’t prove either of two theories, picking the one that offers a deeper sense of connection makes sense.
 After all, we are social animals.
 Thus, anything that can enhance our sense of connection should certainly feel better.